NOC-OI/sql-ecology-lesson/episodes/00-sql-introduction.md

    * **Network Alias**: `LIVDV1`
 3. Click **Connect**.

-Once connected, you’ll see a list of schemas on the left panel.
-Select the `DIGIOCEAN` schema.
+Once connected, you’ll see the **Name** of your connection in the left panel.
+Expand the connection to see the options available.
+These options wil be related to your username.
+Please click  on "+ (expand)" to expand the **Other Users** section, and then expand the **DIGIOCEAN** schema.
 This will display the database tables in the main panel: **PLOTS**, **SPECIES**, and **SURVEYS**.
 Each table corresponds to one of the CSV files you explored earlier.

 To view the contents of a table, click on the table name, then go to the **Data** tab.
 This provides a spreadsheet-like view of the table contents.